Micro Encoder FAQ

 Input and output timing chart

-Voltage output type: A 2.2 kΩ pull-up, load, resistor is built into the internal output circuit of the encoder.
+A 2.2 kΩ pull-up resistor is built into the internal output circuit of the encoder.

-Mainly used as a TTL input type for 5 V systems.
+It is mainly used as a TTL input type for 5 V systems.
+Voltage output circuit

 Forward and reverse rotation are identified by the phase difference between A phase and B phase.